hmoragrega/after/README.md

 parser := after.New()

-// "Duration" returns a time.Duration object with the equivalent of the input hour, err := parser.Duration("1 hour")
+// "Duration" returns a time.Duration object with the equivalent of the input anHour, err := parser.Duration("1 hour")

-// "SinceNow" returns a time.Time object that represents a point in time plus the specified input inTenMinutes, err := parser.SinceNow("10 minutes")
+// "SinceNow" returns a time.Time object that represents the current point in time plus the specified input inTenMinutes, err := parser.SinceNow("10 minutes")

 // "Since" returns a time.Time object that represents the given point in time plus the specified input